Bull Run (film)

+2024 film by Alfredo Barrios, Jr.

-Bull Run is an American film directed by Alfredo Barrios, Jr. and produced by Doug Ellin (the creator of Entourage), Howard Baldwin, Karen Baldwin and Bill Keenan.
-Based on Bill Keenan's 2020 bestselling memoir, Discussion Materials, the film stars Tom Blyth and Chris Diamantopoulos.
+Bull Run is a 2024 American comedy film directed by Alfredo Barrios, Jr. and produced by Doug Ellin, Howard Baldwin, Karen Baldwin and Bill Keenan.
+Based on Bill Keenan's 2020 bestselling memoir, Discussion Materials, the film stars Tom Blyth as Bobby Sanders, a former ice-hockey player working on Wall Street.
+It also stars Chris Diamantopoulos and Jay Mohr.

 It premiered at the Newport Beach Film Festival on October 19, 2024.

-The film will was released by Vertical (film company) in theaters and VOD on November 14, 2025.
+The film was released by Vertical in theaters and VOD on November 14, 2025.

-Plot
+Bull Run is the sequel to Odd Man Rush which was released by Hulu in 2020.

+Synopsis

-In the wilds of Wall Street, one junior banker discovers that the only thing more dangerous than billion-dollar deals are the men signing them.
+In the wilds of Wall Street, Bobby Sanders, a junior banker, discovers that the only thing more dangerous than billion-dollar deals are the men signing them.